 Time Out says

 It’s 1952, and the Korean War is in full swing.
-Bill, a burgeoning cinephile without a lick of interest in being forced to shoot at strangers several thousand miles away, is whiling away his youth on the idyllic U.K. island home he shares with his parents, but it’s only a matter of time before his conscription notice arrives.
-It’s at boot camp that Bill meets Percy (Jones, a convincingly manic Brit), the two troublemakers becoming fast friends as they do their best to avoid one war while grappling with the fallout from another.
+Bill is a burgeoning cinephile without a lick of interest in being forced to shoot at strangers several thousand miles away, but it’s only a matter of time before his conscription notice arrives.
+It’s at boot camp that he meets Percy (Caleb Landry Jones) and the two troublemakers soon become fast friends, doing their best to avoid one war while grappling with the fallout from another.

-Marrying the military milieu of Full Metal Jacket with the wistful English cheekiness that colored The Life and Death of Colonel Blimp, Queen and Country is as achingly romantic a film as has ever been set during basic training.
-The brunt of Boorman’s bittersweet memories involve the lads chasing girls, teaching new recruits how to type, and irritating the base’s pathologically strict commanding officer (Thewlis) with their impudence.
-The stakes may seem low, but these high jinks resound with abstract generational import, the various episodes cohering into a moving portrait of a nation that couldn’t account for all it had lost in a war that it won.
+This is as achingly romantic a film as has ever been set during basic training.
+The brunt of Boorman’s bittersweet memories involve the lads chasing girls, teaching new recruits how to type and irritating the base’s pathologically strict commanding officer (David Thewlis).
+The stakes may seem low but it all comes together into a moving portrait of a nation that couldn’t account for all it had lost in a war that it won.

 Cast and crew